NJDHTS/NJDHTS/crash-records-information.md

-# Appendix: New Jersey Crash Reporting FAQ
+# Appendix: New Jersey Crash Data FAQ

-This is all great, but what crashes are included in the databases?
+Read below for some ultra-brief background on how NJ's crash data is collected and what you're analyzing when you use the CAT.

+## NJ Crash Reporting Procedures

 All crash records in the Crash Analysis Tool are sourced from police reports filed at the scene of reportable motor vehicle crashes in New Jersey.
 By statute, as of this writing, police departments across New Jersey are obligated to complete and submit to the State an NJTR-1 crash report form under the following circumstances: